ClearGroups/ClearPaint/README.md

 - Own extension .clep
 - Saving the settings of each document using configuration.
 The config appears in the ClearConfig folder in the ClearPaint subfolder, it cannot be deleted!
 - Language switching
-- Change text and background colors
+- Change pen and background colors
-- Changing the drawing style
 - Display of unsaved changes
 - Simple interface
 # Installation

 Download it ClearWord.exe from [Releases] (https://github.com/ClearGroups/ClearPaint/releases ) and launch it.